 Review the basics of your insurance plan with your student, providing copies of his or her medical, prescription drug, dental, and/or vision insurance cards, discussing any requirements for pre-approval, whether and when to notify the insurance company following hospitalization or emergency room care, and the difference between "in-network" and "out-of-network" care.

 Discuss any seasonal, food, or drug allergies and personal and family medical histories, ensuring that your student can provide the basics to a health care provider.

 Discuss the resources on campus and the services (psychotherapy, eating disorders, chronic medical conditions) that may be provided by a local professional in the community.

 Send your student to college with basic first aid and over the counter medication(s).

-- Recommend that your student make an appointment at the Student Health Center as soon as s/he feels sick.
+Recommend that your student make an appointment at the Student Health Center within 1-2 days of feeling sick.

-- Encourage your student to contact health center administration before calling home, if s/he is not satisfied with their service.
+Encourage your student to contact health center administration before calling home, if s/he is not satisfied with their service.
 We always take student concerns seriously!

 Working together we can help your student:

 Develop skills to understand and participate in decisions concerning personal health and the care needed or received.